gidariss/mrcnn-object-detection/README.md

 4. Downlaod the archive file:
    https://drive.google.com/file/d/0BwxkAdGoNzNTaVl3ZF9CYndIbFE/view?usp=sharing
    that contains:
-    1. the VGG16 pre-trained on ImageNet model and definition files
+    1. the VGG16-Net pre-trained on ImageNet model (weights + definition files)
     2. the Semantic Segmentation Awarce activations maps module (see section 4 of technical report) pre-trained on VOC2007 (weights + defintion files)
     3. Some other necessary configuration files
 4. Place the VGG16 model pre-trained on ImageNet for the Image Classification task on: